EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 This is a 'work in progress' adaptation of Ryzee119's excellent [four-way wired/wireless controller adapter](https://github.com/Ryzee119/ogx360/) to allow the use of Xbox One and Xbox 360 controllers on an original Xbox console.

 The objectives of this project are:
-* The simplest possible harware build, using only off-the-shelf parts (ideally an Arduino Leonardo/Pro Micro paired with a generic USB Host Shield).
+* The simplest possible hardware build, using only off-the-shelf parts (ideally an Arduino Leonardo/Pro Micro paired with a generic USB Host Shield).
 * Initially, simple (through-hole/jumper pad only) soldering.
 It later became clear a no solder version is possible if using the right brand of USB Host Shield.
 * Reduced, simpler code to make playing around with it as straightforward as possible.
-* Reduced functionality, reflecting the simpler code - it will be wired-only and not offer Steel Batallion support.
+* Reduced functionality, reflecting the simpler code - it will be wired-only and not offer Steel Battalion support.
 * Eventually (I hope) allow for use of a wider range of controllers.
 * To provide full, foolproof instructions to enable anyone who's broadly comfortable with an Arduino to put together an adapter and anyone who is broadly comfortable with the command line and IDEs to edit and build the code.
 So this document is a key part of the project.

 This started when I dusted off my old Xbox and wanted to make something to use newer (and I'll just say it - better) controllers with it.
 There's plenty of previous work on this and as I develop this document I'll link to more and more of it, but even with some experience of AVR and PIC programming it was a bit of a slog working out how to do this.
 The two biggest barriers were the complexity of some of the projects out there and/or getting them to build using reliable, free/open-source tools.

-A significant factor in basing this project on ogx360 rather than XBOXPadMicro/XInput (see below) was that it was possible (for me) to clone, edit, extend and build without too much fighting with build tools/IDEs etc. That being said, the ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but kept causing my mouse pointer to stall every 60 seconds (I really coulndn't) because it apparently [fears some USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running) in much the same way as [Les fears chives](https://www.youtube.com/watch?v=PjxPaCnIVdM&t=2m15s).
+A significant factor in basing this project on ogx360 rather than XBOXPadMicro/XInput (see below) was that it was possible (for me) to clone, edit, extend and build without too much fighting with build tools/IDEs etc. That being said, the ogx360 project was originally built in Atmel/Microchip Studio which is Windows only (I could have lived with this) but kept causing my mouse pointer to stall every 60 seconds (I really couldn't) because it apparently [fears some USB mice](https://www.avrfreaks.net/forum/mouse-pointer-stutters-when-connecting-usb-devices-while-running) in much the same way as [Les fears chives](https://www.youtube.com/watch?v=PjxPaCnIVdM&t=2m15s).
 This project uses VS Code.

 ## Current State